 To propose the simultaneous confidence interval methods under the framework described above, Zheng and Chow (2018) considered the scenarios of (i) under the assumption that σT=σR1=σR2 and (ii) without the assumption that σT=σR1=σR2, which are briefly described below.
 Those proposed methods are all based on fiducial inference [Fisher, 1935; J Zheng et al. 2017] by calculating corresponding fiducial probabilities.

-3.2 Simultaneous Confidence Interval With the Assumption that σT=σR1=σR2
+3.2 Simultaneous Confidence Interval with the Assumption that σT=σR1=σR2

 Assume σT=σR1=σR2 and samples for each arm are independent and identical distributed.
 Denote